MicrosoftDocs/learn/learn-pr/wwl-azure/introduction-iot-solution-architecture/includes/2-subsystems-iot-architecture.md

  -  A device-side (made up of individual devices) that acts as a data source.
  -  A cloud-side that gathers data and provides resources for analyzing and managing that data.

 Once your business begins planning an IoT solution you find that both the device-side and the cloud-side involve complex implementations that provide hundreds of required features, and even the communication between the device and cloud can be complex and will require secure communication protocols.
-Breaking down the solution into subsystems helps to provide clarity.
+To help you to meet these challenges, Microsoft has developed the Azure Well-Architected Framework (WAF).

+The Azure WAF provides guidance that can be used to establish a high quality, stable, and efficient cloud architecture.

+For more information about the Azure WAF, see the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework/).

+## IoT workload for Azure WAF and the IoT reference architecture

+The [IoT workload for the Microsoft Azure Well-Architected Framework](/azure/architecture/framework/iot/iot-overview) and the [Azure IoT reference architecture](/azure/architecture/reference-architectures/iot) can be used to help you design, build, and run your IoT solution according to your requirements and constraints.
+The services discussed in these resources work together across three components:

+ -  Things: The physical objects, or things such as industrial equipment, devices, and sensors, that connect to the cloud persistently or intermittently.<br>
+ -  Insights: The information collected by the things that's analyzed and turned into actionable knowledge either by people or AI.<br>
+ -  Actions: The way people or systems respond to insights and connect them to their business, as well as the systems and tools.<br>

+Your architecture decisions should be driven by a set of guiding principles and use a layered approach that identifies the logical elements of an IoT solution.<br>

-## Core subsystems
+## Core subsystems of an IoT solution

 At its core, an IoT solution architecture consists of the following subsystems: